ragnar152743/ragnar-OS/README.md

 ```

 The text mode prints the boot report, describes the OS, renders the neon-styled console screens, and
 launches each built-in application sequentially so you can inspect their output in the terminal.
+On the
+very first run you will be asked to choose a language (or default to English when running non-
+interactively); the selection is stored in `mini_os_state.json`.

 ### Windows launcher